codeme69/CMSE-Semester-project/README.md

 ### Contributions

-Sriram Seelamneni: Developed the the code for user, model classes and build the ML model as a part of team.
+Sriram Seelamneni  : Developed the the code for user, model classes and build the ML model as a part of team.
 Managed to bring ideas on how to make the program better in terms of performance and relevance.